Omair-R/PyGenetic/README.md

 # PyGenetic
 PyGenetic is a small project that I created to develop a better understanding of genetic algorithms, after all you can't code something you don't understand.
-I wanted to stop at the most basic implementation fo the algorithm, but I grew to love it, and decided to explore further.
+I wanted to stop at the most basic implementation for the algorithm, but I grew to love it, and decided to explore further.
 The project is still greatly under developement with many features remine unfinished, some of which are:
 - String, and binary arrays handling.
 - more crossover methods.
 - error handling and testing (I should have done them earlier I know XD)